atlanmod/emfviews/README.md

 ------------

 The simplest option is to add our [update site][] to Eclipse, and to install the EMF Views feature from there.
-To get started, see our [user manual][].
+You need to install [Epsilon][] first if you want to use the ECL builder.
+To get started after the installation, see our [user manual][].

 Alternatively, you can clone this repository and build the update site locally with [Maven](https://maven.apache.org/).
 First install